oschonrock/hibp/README.md

 ### Run full download: `hibp-download`

-Program will download the currently ~38GB of 1million 30-40kB text files from api.haveibeenpawned.com It does this using libcurl with curl_multi and 300 parallel requests on a single thread.
-With a second thread doing the conversion to binary format and writing to disk.
+Program will download the currently ~38GB of data, containing 1 million 30-40kB text files from api.haveibeenpawned.com It does this using `libcurl` with `curl_multi` and 300 parallel requests (adjustable) on a single thread.
+A second thread does the conversion to binary format and writing to disk.

 *Warning* this will (currently) take just under 12mins on a 400Mbit/s connection and consume ~21GB of disk space during this time:
-- your network connection should be saturated with HTTP2 multiplexed requests
+- your network connection will be saturated with HTTP2 multiplexed requests
 - `top` in threads mode (key `H`) should show 2 `hibp-download` threads.
 - One "curl thread" with ~50-80% CPU and
 - The "main thread" with ~15-30% CPU, primarily converting data to